OpenMDAO/dymos/joss/paper.md

 For instance, an aircraft with vertical takeoff and landing capability may use different ODEs for vertical flight and horizontal flight.
 ODEs are implemented as standard OpenMDAO models which are passed to phases at instantiation time with some additional annotations to identify the states, state-rates, and control inputs.

-Every phase uses its own specific time discretization tailored to the dynamics in that chunk of the time-history.
+Every phase uses its own specific time discretization tailored to the dynamics in that portion of the trajectory.
-If one part of a trajectory has fast dynamics and another has slow dynamics, the time history can be broken into two phases with separate time discretizations.
+If one part of a trajectory has fast dynamics and another has slow dynamics, the time-evolution can be broken into two phases with separate time discretizations.

-In the optimal-control community, there are a number of different techniques for discretizing the time integration, each one is called a transcription.
+In the optimal-control community, there are a number of different techniques for discretizing the continuous optimal control problem into a form that can be solved by a nonlinear optimization algorithm, each one is called a transcription.
-Some transcriptions are widely used, such as Euler or Runge-Kutta based transcriptions.
-While these common ones are used in some cases, most optimal-control practitioners favor a more specialized class of transcriptions called direct collocation --- based on a class of pseudospectral methods.
 Dymos supports two different collocation transcriptions: high-order Gauss-Lobatto [@Herman1996] and Radau [@Garg2009].
-Both of these represent time-histories as piece-wise polynomials of at least 3rd order and are formulated in a way that makes it possible to efficiently compute the needed quantities to perform integration in a numerically rigorous fashion.
+Both of these represent state and control trajectories as piece-wise polynomials of at least 3rd order and are formulated in a way that makes it possible to efficiently compute the needed quantities to perform integration in a numerically rigorous fashion.

-In addition to choosing a transcription, each phase can be configured to be solved in an explicit or implicit manner.
+Dymos also allows the user to choose whether the optimization problem is solved using an explicit or implicit approach.
 Some caution with terminology must be taken here because the term "implicit" is often used to describe time integration schemes (e.g. backwards Euler), but that is not what is meant in an optimal-control context.
-Here, an explicit phase is one where the full time history is computed starting from the initial value and propagating forward or from the final value and propagating backward.
+Here, explicit propagation is one where the full state trajectory is computed starting from the initial value and propagating forward or from the final value and propagating backward.
-From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$) and the controls ($\bar{u}$) and can expect to be given a physically valid time history as the output.
+From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$), and the controls ($\bar{u}$) and can expect to be given a physically valid time-evolution of the states as the output.
-Wrapping an optimizer around an explicit phase gives what is traditionally called a "shooting method" in the optimal control world.
+Wrapping an optimizer around an explicit propagation gives what is traditionally called a "shooting method" in the optimal control world.
-In contrast, implicit phases don't provide valid time histories on their own.
+In contrast, implicit propagation used within an optimization doesn't provide valid trajectories on its own.
-Instead, they add the entire time-history of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to 0 to enforce physics at some set of discrete points in time where the ODE is evaluated.
+Instead, implicit methods add a discretized time-evolution of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to zero to enforce physics at some set of discrete points in time where the ODE is evaluated.
-The net effect is that the full time history is only known once the optimization is fully converged.
+The net effect is that the full state trajectory is only known once the optimization is fully converged.
-In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture[@Martins2013].
+In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture [@Martins2013].

 Both implicit and explicit phases are useful in different circumstances.
-The explicit phases are more natural ways to formulate the problem to many because the match the way you would use time-integration without optimization.
+Explicit propagation can seem like a more natural way to formulate the problem to many because it matches the way one would use time-integration without optimization.
-However when used with optimization they are also more computationally expensive, sensitive to singularities in the ODE, and potentially unable to converge to a valid solution.
+However when used with optimization explicit propagation is more computationally expensive, sensitive to singularities in the ODE, and potentially unable to converge to a valid solution.
-Implicit phases tend to be less intuitive computationally, since they don't provide valid time histories without a converged optimization.
+Implicit propagation tend to be less intuitive computationally, since it doesn't provide valid state histories without a converged optimization.
-Their advantages are that they tend to be faster, more numerically stable, and more scalable --- though they are also highly sensitive to initial conditions and optimization scaling.
+The advantages of implicit propagation are that it tends to be faster, more numerically stable, and more scalable --- though also highly sensitive to initial conditions and optimization scaling.

-Dymos supports both explicit and implicit phases for both its transcriptions, and even allows mixtures of implicit and explicit states within a phase.
+Dymos supports both explicit and implicit propagation for both its transcriptions, and even allows mixtures of implicitly and explicitly propagated states within a phase.
 This flexibility is valuable because it allows users to tailor their optimization to suit their needs.
 Switching transcriptions and changing from implicit to explicit requires very minor code changes - typically a single line in the run-script.
 Examples of how to swap between them are given in the code sample below.

 # Choice of optimization algorithm

-Dymos does not shipt with its own optimizer, but relies on the optimizers that are available in your OpenMDAO installation.
+Dymos is not distributed with an optimizer, but relies on the optimizers that are available in the OpenMDAO installation.
-OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse [@Wu_pyoptsparse_2020] library which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
+OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse library [@Wu_pyoptsparse_2020] which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
 OpenMDAO also allows users to integrate their own optimizer of choice, which Dymos can then seamlessly use with without any additional modifications.
 For simple problems, Scipy's SLSQP optimizer generally works fine.
 On more challenging optimal-control problems, higher quality optimizers are important for getting good performance.

-Though you could technically choose any optimization algorithm, Dymos is designed to work primarily with gradient based algorithms.
+Though one could technically choose any optimization algorithm, Dymos is designed to work primarily with gradient based algorithms.
 In general, optimal-control and co-design problems will have both a very large number of design variables and a very large number of constraints.
 Both of these issues make gradient based methods the strongly preferred choice.
 Gradient free methods could potentially be used in certain narrow circumstances with problems built using purely explicit phases and set up intentionally to have a small set of design variables and constraints.